adkron/dirtyinformation.com/_posts/2014-4-15-what-is-bdd-anyway.markdown

 Ok that isn't complete, but I think we have enough to see how this is going.
 So we describe each method in turn.
 Each method then has a list of states that go along with it to determine how we travel through that method in each case.
-This makes complete sense, or does it.
+This makes complete sense, or does it?

 This is going to be the whole secret.
 Wait for it...wait for it...use the force, Luke, trust your instincts.
-Sorry, I got a little side tracked.
+Sorry, I got a little sidetracked.
 BUTTERFLY!
 Move the context to the outside.
-Describe the "behavior" with in a context.
+Describe the "behavior" within a context.
 That is what makes it BDD.

 ~~~ruby
 describe Fifo do